technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 ![The current process shows Excel spreadsheets exported and merged.](media/contoso-current-process.png "Contoso Current Process")

-By the time a problem is identified, it becomes more difficult to correct.
-Valuable constrained accounting resources are manually contacting delinquent accounts weeks after the problem has started, making it more difficult to correct.
+By the time a problem account is identified, it becomes more difficult to correct.
+Valuable constrained accounting resources are manually contacting delinquent accounts weeks after the problem has started.
 Some existing customers are habitually late payers and new accounts drift into this problem behavior.

 Contoso needs cash now and is considering selling some of its accounts receivables to outside debt collection agencies for a short-term cash infusion and is thinking about enforcing late payment fees for customers with balances beyond 50 days.
 This type of option would have a positive cash flow, but might lead to weakening customer relationships and sales reductions.
 Correcting customer payment behavior problems early is critical.
 The invoice late payment fees are substantial and could help manage customer paying behaviors.
 Also, the account managers believe it would be useful to notify customers when they are approaching an invoice due date.